lawrence-forooghian/dotfiles/additional_steps.md

-- TODO how to transfer data over from an old personal machine, and how to set up time machine
-  - What data do and don’t I care about?
-Do I want source code repos with all their local whatnot?

 Steps that need to be performed after install.sh.
 Some of these could probably be automated:

-- Get dotfiles and run install script - TODO how?
+- TODO how to transfer data over from an old personal machine
+  - I think the easiest thing to do is to just plug in Time Machine drive from old machine, copy home directory over to Desktop, and then transfer whatever I want to keep into the new home directory.
+- How to set up Time Machine (inherit previous backup?)
 - TODO what about stuff in keychain from old machine?
-There should be nothing that’s only there hopefully.
-Also what about Wi-Fi passwords?
-Perhaps just copy over keychain from old machine.
+There should be nothing that’s only there hopefully, other than Wi-Fi passwords.

 ## macOS preferences